-Performance p.a. in EUR since launch of the unit class (8/1/2019) to 6/28/2024 in % p.a.
-1 year 3 years 5 years 10 years since launch of the unit class Fund 9.28 -2.94 - - 3.63
+Performance p.a. in EUR since launch of the unit class (8/1/2019) to 5/30/2025

 The performance of the unit class RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class RZ income classes (income-distributing unit certificates and incomeretaining unit certificates without payment of capital gains tax).